We explore potentially life-saving advanced driver assistance system technology.

 Vehicle-to-Everything (V2X) Enables Vehicle Communication

 “Vehicle-to-vehicle (V2V) communication’s ability to wirelessly exchange information about the speed and position of surrounding vehicles shows great promise in helping to avoid crashes, ease traffic congestion, and improve the environment.
 But the greatest benefits can only be achieved when all vehicles can communicate with each other.”

 Another obstacle on the road to autonomy is regulation.
-Currently, autonomous driving is regulated on a state-by-state level.
-Since 2012, the federal government has produced guidance that authorizes state governments to create autonomous guidelines.
+Currently, autonomous driving in the US is regulated on a state-by-state level.
+Since 2012, the federal government has produced guidance that authorises state governments to create autonomous guidelines.
 Currently, over 40 states have enacted laws that allow testing of autonomous vehicles with certain guidelines.
 For example, in 2016, Massachusetts created an executive order that established an Autonomous Working Group, as well as an application process to allow the testing of autonomous-equipped vehicles on public roads.
 This application process requires documentation of prior testing experience, a safety assessment, training and operations protocols, and a first responder interaction plan.

-While state laws on autonomous driving vary, until the federal government produces sweeping legislation to regulate self-driving vehicles, the end goal of autonomy cannot be reached.
+While US state laws on autonomous driving vary, until the federal government produces sweeping legislation to regulate self-driving vehicles, the end goal of autonomy cannot be reached.

 Another issue among regulatory concerns is liability – who is responsible for accidents?
 Within the early stages of autonomy, including ADASs, the driver is responsible for accidents and insurance.
 However, as the vehicle moves higher up the scale of autonomy, the vehicle manufacturer is likely to become responsible.
 Are these automakers prepared for this liability and its consequences?